 - cross-platform compilation and execution;

 - the primary F# and .NET libraries;

 - web, mobile and data programming toolkits;

-- editing tools from Emacs to Visual Studio, VS Code and Jet Brains Rider (TM);
+- editing tools from Emacs to Visual Studio, VSCode and JetBrains Rider;

 - how to use F# with the cloud platform of the company providing the documentation.

-Other resources for F# follow a similar order of explanation, e.g. Fable1 is a packaging of F# for client-side web programming compiling to JavaScript, and WebSharper (Granicz, 2018) and SAFE-Stack2 emphasize the use of F# as a "full-stack" language where both client and server components are written in the same language.
+Other resources for F# follow a similar order of explanation, e.g. Fable is a packaging of F# for client-side web programming compiling to JavaScript [García-Caro 2018], and WebSharper [Granicz 2020] and SAFE-Stack [Abraham 2020] emphasize the use of F# as a "full-stack" language where both client and server components are written in the same language.

-That's what F# is today: an open-source, cross-platform, strongly-typed, succinct programming language with broad applicability to many different programming scenarios and much loved by its users.
-The language community centers around the F# Software Foundation (FSSF, a US non-profit), and social media such as Twitter.
-F# has had influence - most directly on C# but also more broadly - I discuss this in the conclusion.
+That's what F# is today: an open-source, cross-platform, strongly-typed, succinct programming language with broad applicability to many different programming scenarios and much loved by its users.2 The language community centers around the F# Software Foundation (FSSF, a US non-profit, page 46) and social media such as Twitter.
+F# has had influence-most directly on C# but also more broadly-I discuss this in the retrospective at the end of this paper.
 But how did we get there?